How does an ATV charge its battery?

 ATV batteries have low amp-hour capacities and are primarily meant to power the starter for just some seconds at a time.

-Over time, overuse will drain the battery, resulting in you not being able to start the bike.
+Over time, overuse will drain the battery, making you unable to start the bike.
 And even worse, it can permanently damage the battery.

-This can happen when you only use the bike for short periods of time each time you ride.
-The starter will drain quite a bit of power from the battery, and the charging system will need some time to charge it back to where it was.
+This can happen when you only use the bike for short periods each time you ride.
+The starter draws a lot of power from the battery, and the charging system needs some time to charge it back to where it was.

-Also, if you do a lot of winching, for example, when plowing, you may find you use more power than the system can deliver.
-Riding in low gear range may solve this as the higher REVs will give more power from the charging systems.
+Also, if you do a lot of winching, for example, when plowing, you may use more power than the charging system can deliver.
+Riding in the low gear range may help compensate for the high current draw, as the higher REVs will give more power from the charging systems.

 Related: How to Charge Any ATV or UTV Battery; All You Must Know